bdlb77/playfab-challenges/challenges/Challenge02.md

 ## Implement Registration and Login in a Web App

 Add a login/signup form to your web app.
 Use the APIs you enabled in the previous step.
+Also, implement the required `login and register functions` found in [`playfabService.ts`](../app/src/lib/services/playfabService.ts).

 Verify your solution works end to end, i.e. you can register a user, login with the newly created user and capture the value of the `SessionTicket` returned from the API.

 Exactly how you implement this is up to you, although you can use the following code as a starting point: